KIT-IAI/ePowCoRe/STYLEGUIDE.md

 - Start text in the first line of the docstring.
 E.g.

 ```
-    """Inserts a subsystem into the model from the components.
+    """Insert a subsystem into the model from the components.

     :param eng: MATLAB engine
     :param subsystem: Subsystem to insert